 Fashion designer Alice Temperley chose this unusual burgundy choice for her bathroom walls in her Edwardian mansion in Somerset.

 Punchy purple walls add pizazz to rustic wood.

-The enveloping dark background is relieved by splashes of green foliage and black and white floor tiles.
+The enveloping black painted backdrop below is relieved by splashes of green foliage and black and white floor tiles.

-Turquoise is a gender-neutral colour, which makes it perfect for this kids’ bathroom.
+Turquoise is a gender-neutral colour, which makes it perfect for this childrens’ bathroom.

 This bathroom palette is drawn from a mixture of blues, including cobalts and azures.

-Brown is an unusual paint colour choice, but designer Jonathan Adler chose it for the ceiling in his bathroom.
+Brown is an unusual paint colour choice, but designer Jonathan Adler chose it for the ceiling in his Greenwich Village home's bathroom.

 A plain white bathroom is given a lift thanks to a bright green ceiling shade that pops.

-The hot pink shower space isn't actually painted; the bright pink shade is all down to the neon lighting in the ceiling.
+The hot pink shower space in designer Harriet Anstruther's London home isn't actually painted; the bright pink shade is all down to the neon lighting in the ceiling.